o3de/o3de.org/content/docs/userguide/audio/default-controls.md

 ---
-description: ' Create sound effects for your game project with the &audio-controls-browser;
+description: ' Create sound effects for your game project with the Audio Controls Editor in Amazon Lumberyard. '
-  in &ALYlong;. '
 title: ATL Controls
 ---
 # ATL Controls {#audio-default-controls}